Lawyer, writer, researcher

 Sagal Abshir is a lawyer, writer and researcher with twenty years of experience across private and public sectors in the US and Africa, and is currently working on political, climate and governance issues in the Horn of Africa.
 She has worked extensively with government, multilateral agencies, and think tanks.
 Her work ranges from direct engagement in politics, policy making and implementation, to undertaking research on the various technical and political challenges of statebuilding in fragile contexts.

 Boubacar T. Assoumana

-Boubacar T. Assoumana is currently working with Mercy Corps, a non-Profit Organization as a Project Manager on resilience to environmental shocks.
-Prior to that, he worked with Mercy Corps, primarily as project officer in 2018 on climate information services.
+Boubacar T. Assoumana is currently working with AGRHYMET Regional Centre, a specialised institution of the Permanent Inter-State Committee for Drought Control in the Sahel (Comité Permanent Inter-Etats de Lutte contre la Sécheresse dans le Sahel (CILSS).
+Prior to that, he worked with Mercy Corps as a Project Manager on resilience to environmental shocks and as project officer in on climate information services.
 In this role he investigated the internal and external factors of a climate information services system that promotes the access, use and effectiveness of climate information for smallholder farmers.
-He also conducted assessments on food securit and natural resource management.
+He also conducted assessments on food security and natural resource management.
 Boubacar T. Assoumana holds a PhD in Climate Change and Agriculture from a Germany German Ministry of Education and Research (BMBF)-funded project called WASCAL, hosted by the University of Cape Coast (UCC), Cape Coast, Ghana.